TharishaPerera/medicare-app/README.md

 **Please use DEV branch for developments**

 ---

-+The NodeJS backend can be found [here](https://github.com/TharishaPerera/medicare-backend.git)
+-The NodeJS backend can be found [here](https://github.com/TharishaPerera/medicare-backend.git)

 *contributors*
 - Ammaar Nizam